andcscott/OpenWeather-gRPC-API/README.md

 1. Generate the necessary code for your preferred language from the files in the proto directory with the protoc compiler
+    - Note that the `protoc-gen-go` and `protoc-gen-go-grpc` plugins must be installed
 2. Import the code into your project
 3. Use the imported code to allow your client to connect with the server
 4. Use the imported code within your own functions to make requests